wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == Changelog ==

+= 2.3.0 - Released on 19 January 2024 =
+* New: Shortcode for order bump.
+* New: New template For order Bump
+* New: Compatibility With Latest WP(6.4.2) and WC(8.5.1)

 = 2.2.9 - Released on 07 December 2023 =
 * Support : Compatibility With Latest WP(6.4.1) and WC(8.3.1)